 This post covers everything you need to know about the deposit, how to confirm it and whether it’s taxable.

-What is Canada FPT?
+What Canada FPT Means?

 Canada FPT stands for Federal Provincial/Territorial tax credit and the deposit is used for a number of government benefit programs.

 Usually, the Canada FPT deposit is payment for Canada Child Benefit (CCB), Federal Goods and Services Tax/Harmonized Sales Tax (GST/HST) credit, and recently for BC Climate action tax credit or other similar provincial programs.

 The following are the benefits that are usually deposited with the description “Canada FPT”.